 Products are available in 1/4 fold, 1/8 fold, and roll formats, in a variety of widths and perforation lengths.
-The Company's Bio-Mitt Plus is a key product to this mix.
-Bio-Mitt Plus combines the wiping ability of an air laid wipe with a built-in waterproof mitten that protects the hand from contamination.
 The long-term care market is growing and we continue to develop new products for major Canadian and US distributors.